tesujimath/beancount-parser-lima/beancount-parser-lima-python/README.md

-# Python bindings for beancount-parser-lima
+# Python Bindings for beancount-parser-lima

 The Python bindings are a simplification of the Rust interface, mainly because zero-copy is not possible, and all directives are returned by value.